clarey73/LBG-REST-API/README.md

 ~~~

 ### Integration
 An example integration test we can create for this project to test the RESTful endpoints.
 If test the DELETE endpoint by sending a request with a method of 'DELETE' and a path of '/product/delete/1' we should expect the response to be:

 Status code : 204
 Status text : No content

+### System Testing
+Our first example of system testing is SIT to perform this on our project we could integration test the CREATE method and check that the output from the read method is expected.

+If we created our lemon above and received the 201 status code and status text of created, we could then read all of the products and expect a status code of 200, status test of OK and a message body containing the lemon that we created.

+Alternatively we could 'black box' system test using the front end to create a new product and reading the page to make sure that the new product has been created.